5 Finding Information

 Note: Google and the Google logo are trademarks of Google LLC.

 Many Google Scholar searches retrieve online scholarly journal articles.
 Below is an example of what a journal article might look like online.
-Online articles will typically have a volume number, issue number, and journal title.
+Online articles typically have a volume number, issue number, and journal title.
 Many will also include an abstract/summary of the article’s content.
 (More on searching Google Scholar is covered in the next section.)

 GOOGLE SCHOLAR